miltonllera/neovim-config/README.md

 ### Installing the language servers

 Binaries for each language servers must be installed from their relevant repo.
 Most servers are installed using `npm install`, but others like `clangd` and `sumneko` for Lua require more involved procedures.
-Here is a list of servers and installation methods:
+Here is a list of servers and installation methods.
+These should work both on `bash` and `zsh`.

 - **Bash**: bashls